gschmutz/integration-architecture-workshop/10-iot-data-ingestion-over-mqtt/README.md

 We will not be using real-life data, but have a program simulating some drivers and their trucks.
 It's the same one we have already used in the [Working with ActiveMQ broker](../04-working-with-activemq-broker/README.md) workshop.

-## ## Adding the necessary additional services to the environment
+## Adding the necessary additional services to the environment

 Our **Integration Platform** does not yet provide all the services we need in this workshop, such as a **Kafka Cluster**, **Kafka Connect** and a **MQTT broker**.

 Let's start with MQTT broker.
 Add the following two services to the `docker-compose.override.yml` file.
+Make sure that you either remove the `activemq` service from the docker services or remove the port mapping on `1883' from it.

 ```
   mosquitto-1: